Give Kids the World Village Photo Tour

-The Castle of Miracles was built in 1994.
+Our Give Kids The World Village Photo Tour would not be complete without The Castle of Miracles, which was built in 1994.
 Just outside the door to the Castle is a beautiful carousel which was brought over from Holland.
 You can ride on roosters, pigs, lions, unicorns and seahorses.
 Additionally, kids and adults alike can roll right up onto the back of a turtle or a snail to join in the fun of a good old-fashioned carousel ride.
 These two animals were uniquely built for special guests in wheelchairs.

-The interactive game inside ot the Castle of Miracles was built by engineering students at Carnegie-Mellon.
-Their professor is the parent of a former wish child who stayed at GKTW.
+The interactive game inside of the Castle of Miracles was built by engineering students at Carnegie-Mellon.
+Their professor is the parent of a former wish child who stayed at Give Kids the World Village.